A hot US job market is coaxing people in from the sidelines

 Child care costs delayed the return of Valarie Regas of Atlanta to the job market after she gave birth to her second child in 2012.
 Regas wanted to go back, but most of the jobs she found didn't pay enough to cover child care.
 So she remained mostly out of the job market for five more years.

-After completing a coding boot camp, Regas was hired last year by a division of the European aerospace giant Airbus.
+After completing a coding boot camp at Georgia Tech, Regas was hired last year by a division of the European aerospace giant Airbus.
 The company initially wanted someone with more experience, she said.
 But after she pitched them on her enthusiasm and willingness to learn, she was hired as a software programmer.

 "Even with the exorbitant cost of child care, I am now bringing home real money," said Regas, 36.